 The earliest Hebrew texts date from the end of the second millennium BCE.
-Hebrew was employed as both a written and spoken language until the fall of Jerusalem in 587 BCE.
+Hebrew was employed as both a written and spoken language until the destruction of the First Temple in 587 BCE.
 After that, Hebrew was used primarily as a literary and liturgical language.
-The Bible (except for parts of Ezra and Daniel) is written in Hebrew, as is the Mishnah, the corpus of Jewish law edited during the second and third century CE.

 Because it is the language of sacred texts, Hebrew itself was often considered sacred.
 In post-biblical times, it was referred to as lashon ha-kodesh, the holy language.
 Hebrew was often thought to be the language of the angels, and indeed, of God.
 According to rabbinic tradition, Hebrew was the original language of humanity.
 It was spoken by all of humankind prior to the dispersion described in the Tower of Babel story in Genesis.
 In addition, the Hebrew language was thought of as the tool that God used to create the world.
 A midrash states that, “Just as the Torah was given in lashon ha-kodesh, so the world was created with lashon ha-kodesh.”
 Similarly, the mystical book Sefer Yetzirah, describes the creation of the world through the manipulation of the Hebrew alphabet.

 6) Secular Hebrew Journals, Newspapers and Literature Emerged in the 18th Century.